tuftsdatalab/tuftsWorkshops/docs/2023_workshops/metagenomeData/03_kraken.md

 1. Which sample, the affected eye or unaffected eye had a higher percentage of classified sequences?

 2. Which sample, the affected eye or unaffected eye had a higher percentage of bacteria?

+3. Does anyone spot a potential non-bacterial taxa in the affected eye?